peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         object valueOb,
         PeterO.Numbers.EInteger bigintTag);

-Generates a CBOR object from an arbitrary object and gives the resulting object a tag.
+Generates a CBOR object from an arbitrary object and gives the resulting object a tag in addition to its existing tags (the new tag is made the outermost tag).

 <b>Parameters:</b>